 About Our Chapter

 Established in 1987, The ALS Association Greater Sacramento Chapter has been fighting Lou Gehrig's Disease in Northern California for 30 years.
 Our programs are designed to holistically support the ALS community throughout their journey with the disease.

-Public Policy & Education: As leaders on the issue of ALS we advocate on behalf of patients with our government leaders and create awareness of the disease by educating the community about the disease.
+As leaders on the issue of ALS, we advocate on behalf of patients with our government leaders and create awareness of the disease by educating the community about the disease.
 To request a presentation, please contact the Chapter directly at 916.979.9265.